wwebjs/wwebjs.dev/src/guide/authentication.md

 As the [`LegacySessionAuth` strategy]() is not useable for [multidevice-enabled accounts]()  you can use [`RemoteAuth` strategy]() instead for more flexibility.
 :::

-The [`RemoteAuth` strategy]() allows you saving the WhatsApp Multi-Device session into a remote database.
+The [`RemoteAuth` strategy]() allows you to save the WhatsApp Multi-Device session into a remote database.
 Instead of depending on a persistent FileSystem, RemoteAuth is able to save, extract & restore sessions efficiently.
-It also generates periodic backups so that the session saved is always on sync and avoid data-loss.
+It also generates periodic backups so that the saved session is always on sync and this avoids data-loss.
 To use this Auth strategy you need to install the `wwebjs-mongo` module in your terminal first.

 <code-group>
 <code-block title="npm" active>